xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 ### The Create Disposition Type {#create-disposition-type}

-The disposition type "create" is REQUIRED and is meant to instruct the origin server that it should pre-allocate the required storage space, but the request itself does not contain a body that is to be written to storage.
+The disposition type "create" is REQUIRED and is meant to instruct the origin server that it should preallocate the required storage space, but the request itself does not contain a body that is to be written to storage.

 If a client were to send one of the existing disposition types "inline" or "attachment" to an origin server without a body, it is not clear what action the server should take.
 The disposition type "create" expresses a client's expectation that the disposition of the origin server is to create a resource of "size" octets.